jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_01_base.md

 		}
 	}

-Now the layout of the header will react to the type of device it is being views on.
+Now the layout of the header reacts to the type of device it is being viewed on.

 ### Wrapping Up

-At this point we have a pretty nice looking site.
-Of course we will be tweaking everything else, but just by providing the `base.html` template we are able to make a lot of big changes to the way the site looks.
+At this point I have a nice looking site.
+I plan on tweaking everything else, but just by providing the `base.html` template I can see huge changes to the way the site looks.

 To view this site the way it looked once all the changes described in this article were made, [click here](/making-this-site-rendered/01).

 [Commit]() and [diff]() on GitHub.